 Judge Klein is co-author of the West Book, Trial Communication Skills, written with Julius Fast, author of the original Body Language book.
-He has written and lectured widely, on topics such as Mediation, Technology, Trial Techniques, Legal Writing, Ethics, etc.
+He has written and lectured widely, on topics such as Appellate Advocacy, Legal Writing, Alternative Dispute Resolution, Trial Techniques, Technology, Ethics, etc. He served as an adjunct Lecturer in Law at the James Beasley School of Law of Temple University for fifteen years, teaching Trial Advocacy and Legal Writing.